Prezzo-K/Food-Vision-Mini/README.md

 # Food-Vision-Mini
-A small Pytorch classification Model for learning purposes
+A small Pytorch classification Model for testing purposes.